A spectroscopically confirmed z=1.327 galaxy-scale deflector magnifying a z~8 Lyman-Break galaxy in the Brightest of Reionizing Galaxies survey: The search for gravitational lensing in the Brightest of Reionizing Galaxies survey

-To investigate this configuration further, we perform aperture photometry in $\tt{IRAF}$ on the primary and counter images to determine the flux ratio in $J_{125}$ and $H_{160}$.
-To minimize contamination of the counter image photometry by the lensing group, we operate on a version of the $J_{125}$ and $H_{160}$ images where we subtracted a scaled and PSF-matched version of the $Y_{098}$ data.
+In addition to the photometry already carried out by \citet{bradley2012brightest}, we perform aperture photometry in $\tt{IRAF}$ on the primary and counter images to determine their flux ratio and the counter image's $Y_{098}-J_{125}$ and $V_{600}-J_{125}$ colours.
+To minimize contamination of the counter image photometry by the lensing group, we operate on a version of the $J_{125}$ and $H_{160}$ images where we subtracted a scaled and PSF-matched version of the $Y_{098}$ data, where the $z\sim8$ candidate has dropped out.
 For this, we use $\tt{ISIS2.2}$ \citep{alard2000image} to produce a convolution kernel between the images in the different bands and to match the PSFs.
-There is some residual due to the foreground galaxies having intrinsically different profiles between filters.
+There is some residual in the subtracted images due to the foreground galaxies having intrinsically different profiles between filters.
 The galaxies on the whole, though, are adequately subtracted, and the residuals do not affect the photometry at the image positions.
-The subtracted images are shown in Figure \ref{figure:sub_comp}.
+The subtracted images are shown in Fig. \ref{figure:sub_comp}.\\

-Photometry is performed in a 4 pixel circular aperture ($0\farcs32$).
-In $J_{125}$, the integrated flux in the primary image is $2678 \pm 305$ e$^{-}$ (consistent with the S/N$=9.1$ determination in \citealt{bradley2012brightest}), and the flux in the counter image is $560 \pm 301$ e$^{-}$.
-The uncertainty includes both poisson noise and background.
-This gives a flux ratio of $4.8 \pm 2.6$, where the large error propagates from the low signal-to-noise of the counter image.

-We do not detect a clear signal at the location of the counter image in the $H_{160}$ image, but this is not too surprising since from the flux ratio measured in $J_{125}$ and the $H_{160}$ primary image $5.7\sigma$ detection, we would expect the $H_{160}$ counter image to be detected only at $1.2\pm0.7\sigma$.

-In the Markov-Chain Monte Carlo analysis (Section \ref{section:MCMC}), we fit both bands simultaneously so the non-detection will be taken into account in the modelling and contribute to constrain the lens and source properties.